scipp/scipp/doc/type-erased-prototype.md

   This avoid difficulties related to handling two separate variables for values and errors, in particular the need to always access two variables at the same time and the need for a mechanism linking a specific value variable to its error variable.
   There are a couple of non-negligible disadvantages:
   - Changes/complicates the way of interaction with other libraries such as `numpy` and `gsl`.
+    - Vanilla `numpy` does not appear to have good support for arrays of value/error tuples, i.e., this does not appear to be a good solution.
   - Would make vectorization more difficult.

 - Variables that are used as an axis to index into the `Dataset` should *not* be verified on write.